Bank of America HELOC review

 - Low fees.
 This bank covers the closing costs on lines of credit up to $1 million and doesn’t charge application or annual fees.
 You also won’t pay a fee for converting to a fixed-rate balance.

 - Speedy online application.
 Bank of America claims the online application takes 15 minutes or less.

 - Live chat feature.
-During business hours, you can reach a rep via online chat.
+During business hours, reach a rep via online chat.

 - Fixed-rate option.
-For more predictable payments, you can convert all or part of your variable-rate balance to a fixed-rate without paying a conversion fee.
+For more predictable payments, convert all or part of your variable-rate balance to a fixed rate without paying a conversion fee.

 - HELOCs on secondary residences.
-You can take out a line of credit up to $500,000 on your second or vacation home.
+Take out a line of credit up to $500,000 on your second or vacation home.

 - Large physical presence.
 The bank has 4,000 branches nationwide.
-If you prefer to do your banking in person, there’s a good chance there will be a loan officer near you.
+If you prefer in-person banking, there’s a good chance a loan officer will be nearby.